rachmorse/dwi_preprocessing/README.md

 ### Diffusion Weighted Imaging (DWI) Preprocessing
-- **Purpose:** Runs preprocessing of DWI data using FSL’s topup, eddy, and dtifit, including file retrieval, distortion correction, motion correction, and tensor fitting.
+- **Purpose:** This pipeline automates the preprocessing of DWI data, handling remote subject list generation, remote data retrieval, and submission of SLURM jobs for parallel processing.
+It performs distortion correction using FSL's topup and eddy, creates brain masks, and fits diffusion tensors using dtifit.
 - **Scripts:**
-    - `dwi_script.sh`: Processes a single subject’s DWI data.
+    - `dti_processing.py`: The core processing script for a single subject.
+It orchestrates the preparation of topup files (merging SBREF AP-PA), runs `topup` for susceptibility distortion correction, prepares and runs `eddy` for eddy current and motion correction, generates brain masks from T1 images, and finally runs `dtifit` to fit the diffusion tensor model.
-    - `batch_dwi_script.sh`: SLURM job script to run `dwi_script.sh` in parallel for multiple subjects.
+    - `dti_utils.py`: A utility library supporting the pipeline.
+It handles interactions with remote and local BIDS directories (scanning for subjects, fetching files via SCP if remote), manages FSL environment setup, creates BIDS-compliant `dataset_description.json` files, and contains the logic for submitting SLURM job arrays to process multiple subjects.